devsecopsmaturitymodel/metricAnalyzer/README.md

   conduction of simple threat modeling on a technical level:
     components:
       - string: title
-        dateperiod: conduction date
+      - dateperiod: conduction date
-        links:
+      -  links:
           - string: title
           - string: url
 ```
 In `components` you find `key` and `value`.
 In yaml, key is allowed only once.
-Therefore, please use an array to define values of the same type (see links).
+Therefore, please use an array to define values of the same type.

 The value can be a string, a dateperiod or a list of links.
 The dateperiod is a string with the format `yyyy-MM-dd`.